primal100/Google-Sheets-Data-Tracker/README.md

 ```javascript
 TrackData.runDiffCheck(jsonConfig, dataSheetOnly)
 ```
-Run the data comparison.
+Run the data comparison

 Arguments:
 jsonConfig – Mandatory.
 The JSON configuration which should contain an array of Spreadsheet objects.
 dataSheetOnly – Optional.
 If set to true, only the data sheet containing the data sources will be created and then the script will stop.
 This is useful for early setup to check what the data source table looks like.
 Default is false.

 ```javascript
 TrackData.getHistorySheet(jsonConfig)
 ```
-Returns the spreadsheet containing a history of all changes to the data.
+Returns the spreadsheet containing a history of all changes to the data

 Arguments:
 jsonConfig – Mandatory.
 The JSON configuration for a single spreadsheet object, e.g. spreadsheetsJSON[0].

 ```javascript